 “Let this Month of the Military Child be the month our kids Purple Up to Step Up with acts of kindness and service,” says Stacy.
 “Do it wearing purple, write in purple, embrace purple as our kids show they are thriving citizens of the world.”

-Find out more about the Seasons of My Military Student Cultivation Team and how to join.
+- How to join the Seasons of My Military Student Cultivation Team